YanisChrys/phoxinus_annotation/README.md

 The following packages need to be set up separately.
 They can be installed as per the instructions on their respective GitHub pages or in a manner suitable for your system.
 If your setup differs significantly, you may need to manually adjust the calls to these programs within their respective makefiles found under *'workflow/rules/'*:

-In this pipeline we use them with modules which can be changed in the *`config/config.yaml`* file.
+In this pipeline, we utilize modules, which can be modified in the *`config/config.yaml`* file.

 - [conda](https://docs.anaconda.com/free/anaconda/reference/release-notes/#anaconda-2022-05-may-10-2022)
 - [Tandem Repeat Finder](https://github.com/Benson-Genomics-Lab/TRF)